2025 WACD Annual Conference & Business Meeting

 Registration for the Annual Conference on Monday and Tuesday and for the Business Meeting on Wednesday, whether you’re planning to participate online or in-person, can all be done on one form – just click here.

-WACD is offering a single price for conference registration and meals at $500 per person.
-The cost to attend virtually will be $75/per person.
+WACD is offering a single price for conference registration and meals at $550 per person.
+The cost to attend virtually will be $150/per person.
 If your district sends 3 or more supervisors to attend in person, your entire district can attend virtually for only $75.00.

-As in years past, we are discounting registration for new supervisors to encourage their attendance and meet the statewide community.
-There will be a dedicated new supervisor and manager training session on Monday morning for new managers/executive directors and supervisors elected or appointed in 2022, 2023, or 2024.
+As in years past, we are discounting registration for new supervisors and new district staff to encourage their attendance and meet the statewide community.
+The first 15 to register as first-time conference attendees pay 50% of the regular registration price.
+There will be a dedicated new supervisor and manager training session on Monday morning for new managers/executive directors and supervisors elected or appointed in 2023, 2024, or 2025.

 Speakers